-The encoded binary data shall be modulated using MC-OOK, i.e., encoded bits 0 and 1 shall be represented by Off and On Symbols, respectively.
-The duration of the MC-OOK symbol corresponding to each encoded bit is dependent on WUR data rate: 4 µs for WUR LDR and 2 µs for WUR HDR.
+The encoded binary data shall be modulated using WUR OOK, i.e., encoded bits 0 and 1 shall be represented by Off and On Symbols, respectively.
+The duration of the WUR OOK symbol corresponding to each encoded bit is dependent on WUR data rate: 4 µs for WUR LDR and 2 µs for WUR HDR.

-For WUR LDR, 4 µs duration MC-OOK Off and On Symbols are denoted as SymLDROff and SymLDROn, respectively.
-For WUR HDR, 2 µs duration MC-OOK Off and On Symbols are denoted as SymHDROff and SymHDROn, respectively.
+For WUR LDR, 4 µs duration WUR OOK Off and On Symbols are denoted as SymLDROff and SymLDROn, respectively.
+For WUR HDR, 2 µs duration WUR OOK Off and On Symbols are denoted as SymHDROff and SymHDROn, respectively.

 SymLDROn and SymHDROn should be generated using contiguous 13 subcarriers, centered within a 20 MHz channel, with a subcarrier spacing of 312.5 kHz and the center subcarrier being null.
 The subcarrier coefficients may take values from the BPSK, QPSK, 16-QAM, 64-QAM, or 256-QAM constellation symbols.